 Note to Bureaus: The City Charter states "The Mayor shall appoint members of boards and commissions subject to Council confirmation."
 Please prepare your Report as above using the Mayor's letterhead and submit to the Mayor's office for filing with the Council Clerk.

 REQUIRED: Brief bio on the appointees.

-(Do not attach ONI application.)
+(Do not attach Office of Community & Civic Life application.)